 We are mental health professionals, specifically in cognitive behavioural psychotherapy and have experience in research psychology (particularly eating disorders) and mental health service provision in the third sector to directorship and consulting level.

 You don't have to be thin, underweight, young, female, have eating disorder symptoms all of the time or be seeing a GP or psychiatrist for your problems - anyone is welcome to access help and support, whether formal or informal.
-Males and females over 16 years are most welcome to access our confidential, professional services.
+Males and females over 16 years are most welcome to access our confidential, supportive services.